sgort/mongodb-atlas-restful-api-node-js/README.md

 # mongodb-atlas-restful-api-node-js
-Illustrates building a RESTful API with Node.js and Express Framework
+Prototype code base for business use case(s) illustrating usage of a RESTful API with Node.js and Express Framework

 - morgan is used for logging requests to the console
 - nodemon is used for automatically restarting the server when your code changes